gabehusol/vuln-scanner/README.md

 7. Saved scan history with report diffing
 8. Config driven defaults
 9. A test suite for the core logic

-## Why This Project Feels Different

-A lot of starter security tools are useful for one moment and painful to evolve.
-They work, but everything is tightly packed into one script, every new feature increases friction, and reporting quickly becomes messy.

-VulnScanner has already moved past that stage.
-It has package structure, reusable models, clean CLI entrypoints, config support, history storage, tests, and multiple report formats.
-That makes it a much better base for future work and a much stronger portfolio project.

 ## What It Can Do